 Ryan was first elected to the Susman Godfrey partnership in 2011.
 At the time, he was representing Frank McCourt and the Los Angeles Dodgers in connection with Mr. McCourt’s highly-publicized divorce and the team’s bankruptcy.
 This three-year representation culminated in a favorable settlement of the divorce, the sale of the Dodgers to Guggenheim Partners for $2.15 billion—the highest amount ever paid for a professional sports franchise—and the formation of a $550 million joint venture with affiliates of Guggenheim Partners.
 Ryan has been interviewed and quoted by numerous media outlets regarding the case, including the Wall Street Journal, Bloomberg News, the Los Angeles Time, ESPN, the National Law Journal, the Associated Press, KABC, and KTLA.
 Shortly following the sale, Mr. McCourt asked Ryan to help lead McCourt Global.

+Ryan was named among Lawdragon’s 500 Leading Litigators in America in 2022.
 Prior to his time at Susman Godfrey, Kirkpatrick clerked for the Hon.
 Ruggero J. Aldisert of the US Court of Appeals for the Third Circuit.